gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Threat types and identification

 #underline[Threat identification] is the process of identifying sources with the potential to harm system assets.
-Threat sources are categorized into three areas:
+Such threat sources are categorized into three areas:

 - Environmental